varonroy/royvaron.com/src/pages/articles/mab/mab.md

 ## The UCB Algorithm

-The UBC algorithm follows the following heuristic: "at each round, play the action that has the highest UCB".
+The UCB algorithm follows the following heuristic: "at each round, play the action that has the highest UCB".
 Or formally:

 1. Try each action once.
 2. Repeat: